How to Build a RESTful API with Node.js, Express, and MongoDB

 export { User, UserInput, UserDocument };

-Create a resource for the Role entity
+Create REST resources for the Role entity

-• Create an roles: [POST] /roles
+• Create a role: [POST] /roles

 • Get all roles: [GET] /roles

-• Get one user: [GET] /roles/:id
+• Get one role: [GET] /roles/:id

 • Update a role: [PUT] /roles/:id